MichelleTanPY/neopets-battledome-weapons-preset/README.md

 ## Support

-If you enjoy this extension and would like to support its development, you can buy me a coffee at [buymeacoffee.com/michelletanpy](https://buymeacoffee.com/michelletanpy).
+If you enjoy this extension and would like to support its development, you can buy me a coffee at [buymeacoffee.com/michelletanpy](https://buymeacoffee.com/michelletanpy). ❤

-Thank you for using Battledome Weapons Loader!
+Thank you for using Neopets Battledome Weapons Preset!
 May your battles be victorious!